From now until October 2, 2023 at 11:59pm PDT, you can get up to an 80% bonus when you buy Aeroplan points.

 Since the launch of the Buy & Gift Points feature, Aeroplan has been allowing each member to buy up to 1,000,000 points per calendar year.
 That’s an enormously generous limit, much higher than other loyalty programs offer for buying points.

 (Note that gifting points refers to buying points for another Aeroplan member, not transferring your existing points.
-Gifted points count against the gift-giver’s annual limit on buying points.)
+You can gift up to 500,000 points per year.)

 Which credit card should you use to buy Aeroplan points?